yanivcohen1/Time-Management-App-Nextjs/README.md

 ## Available Scripts

-- `yarn dev`: Starts the development server with Turbopack.
+- `pnpm dev`: Starts the development server with Turbopack.
-- `yarn build`: Builds the application for production.
+- `pnpm build`: Builds the application for production.
-- `yarn start`: Starts the production server.
+- `pnpm start`: Starts the production server.
-- `yarn lint`: Runs ESLint to check code quality.
+- `pnpm lint`: Runs ESLint to check code quality.
-- `yarn test`: Runs the test suite.
+- `pnpm test`: Runs the test suite.

 ## Learn More